signalfx/splunk-otel-collector/internal/configsource/includeconfigsource/README.md

 # Include Config Source (Alpha)

 Use the include config source to inject [golang templates](https://pkg.go.dev/text/template) or plain files into the configuration.
+The config source can be used to insert scalar data or complete YAML sections.

 ## Configuration